Area: 411 ha

 What we’re doing on the property

-Ecologist Sandy Gilmore says Burrin Burrin is one of those rare Bush Heritage properties that are in such good condition that little management is needed.
+Burrin Burrin is one of those rare properties that's in such good natural condition, little management is needed.

 That's not to say all we have to do is sit back and enjoy the view.
-Further surveys at Burrin Burrin are needed to see what small ground-dwelling mammal species occur there.
+Ongoing surveys are needed to monitor species and vegetation health.

-Our monitoring has so far shown that Burrin Burrin is an important refuge for a number of threatened bird species, including gang-gang and glossy black cockatoos.
+Our monitoring has so far shown the reserve is an important refuge for a number of threatened bird species, including Gang-gang and Glossy Black Cockatoos.

 Lights, camera, action

-In the 1970s environmental activist and thinker Richard Sylvan came across a bushland property destined to be cleared and decided to buy it – to protect it for forever, for the birds and animals that live there.
-He called it Burrin Burrin, a little piece of quiet and beauty among the busyness of farming land that surrounds it.
+In the 1970s environmental activist and thinker Richard Sylvan came across a bushland property destined to be cleared and decided to buy and protect it.
+He called it Burrin Burrin – a little piece of quiet and beauty among the busyness of farming land that surrounds it.